|Fri 10-05-2024, 10:00St Mawes, Cornwall||Sun 12-05-2024, 16:00St Mawes, Cornwall||Outdoor Girl||2 Nights||OG100524|

 In most instances, you will need a passport that expires six months or more after your return to your home country.

-Classic Sailing strongly recommends that you have adequate travel insurance for all voyages except day sails.
-Whilst we recognise that many policies do not cover aspects of travel disruption due to Covid-19 restrictions, there are many other reasons why you need cover for your holiday with travel insurance, in case you have to cancel or have to curtail your voyage.
+There are many other reasons why you need cover for your holiday with travel insurance, for example if case you have to cancel or have to curtail your voyage.
 We recommend that you ensure that your travel insurance covers the eventualities described in the terms and conditions for your vessel.

 Topsail Insurance offers a range of travel insurance products, designed with sailing trips in mind.
 Find out more here and choose the right policy for you